-To inform state, regional, and local planning, MAPC prepares forecasts of population, households, and employment by sector out to the year 2050.
-Regional household projections include details on households by age, number of children, workers, and income.
-The projections require assumptions about many different factors, ranging from local land use regulations to federal immigration policy.
-The projections are intended to represent a "business as usual" future that assumes recent demographic, economic, and development activity continues a similar track over the next few decades.
-Under these assumptions, by the year 2050, the MAPC region will need 200,000 new homes to accommodate population growth.
+MAPC prepares forecasts of population, households, and employment by sector out to the year 2050.
+By the year 2050, the MAPC region will need 200,000 new homes to accommodate population growth.
 Nearly half of that demand will occur by 2030.
-Because of the "business as usual" assumptions, this is a bare minimum number.
+Because of the "business as usual" model assumptions, this is a bare minimum number.
 It is expected to grow with more welcoming national immigration policies and removal of zoning barriers under Section 3A MBTA Communities (multi-family zoning).
-As production increases and housing prices lower, more people may also choose to move to the Greater Boston region due to high quality of life and access to good jobs.
+As production increases and housing prices stabilize, more people may also choose to move to the Greater Boston region due to high quality of life and access to good jobs.
 Given this housing unit demand, it is imperative that municipalities in the Greater Boston region explore all avenues to efficiently produce quality and affordable new housing.
 This proposal, by exploring offsite construction as a complement to traditional construction methods, can help us meet our housing need.